Alexsandrgardaphadze/File-Explorer-Pro/README.md

  The application is developed for Windows operating systems and leverages .NET Framework 8.0 for its implementation.

 #  Future Development:
- Future updates to File Explorer Pro may include additional features such as cloud storage integration, enhanced security options, performance improvements, and support for additional file formats.
+ Future updates to File Explorer Pro may include additional features such as enhanced security options, bug fixes, performance improvements, and support for additional file formats.

 #  Note:
  This description provides an overview of File Explorer Pro's functionality and target audience.
 Actual features and specifications may vary based on the application's development status and roadmap.